forest-snow/CMSC828L/Problem Set 2/README.md

   * Wrapper for matplotlib that makes it not-terrible to use and easier to read/grade, I encourage you to use it

-* Other PyData ecosystem tools may be added upon request with a good reason, misc tools (i.e. a custom progress bar package) will not be allowed for the sanity of the TAs.
+* Other PyData ecosystem tools may be added upon request with a good reason, misc tools (i.e. a custom progress bar package) will not be allowed for the sanity of the TAs

 * You may *not* depend on python-mnist (used in some of the preprocessing scripts)